-In knee replacement surgery, the ends of the damaged thigh and lower leg (shin) bones and usually the kneecap are capped with artificial surfaces lined with metal and plastic.
-Usually, doctors replace the entire surface at the ends of the thigh and lower leg bones.
+In knee replacement surgery, the ends of the damaged thigh and lower leg (shin) bones and usually the kneecap are capped with artificial surfaces.
+These surfaces are lined with metal and plastic.
+In most cases, doctors replace the entire surface at the ends of the thigh and lower leg bones.
 Doctors usually secure knee joint components to the bones with cement .

 In knee replacement surgery , doctors remove the damaged cartilage and replace it with new joint surfaces in a step-by-step process.

 Joint changes caused by osteoarthritis may also stretch and damage the ligaments that connect the thighbone to the lower leg bone.
 After surgery, the artificial joint itself and the remaining ligaments around the joint usually provide enough stability so that the damaged ligaments are not a problem.

 Your doctor may use general anesthesia .
 This means you'll be asleep during the surgery.
 But sometimes doctors use regional anesthesia.
 This means you can't feel the area of the surgery.
 You will feel sleepy, but you will be awake.
 Which type of anesthesia you get depends on your doctor and on your overall health.
 Your doctor might also ask what you prefer.